the-teachingRSE-project/competencies/competencies.md

 which a research software engineer (RSE) should acquire during training and formal education.
-By defining these competencies, we provide a framework to facilitate the training and continuous professional development of RSEs.
+By defining these competencies, we provide a guiding framework to facilitate the training and continuous professional development of RSEs.

 The outline of the paper is as follows.